Rmot1202/THERMOCOUPLE_DASHBOARD/docs/SETUP_GUIDE.md

 ## Prerequisites

-- Python 3.8+ (or use Docker)
+- Python 3.8+ or newer
-- MCC E-TC device (optional; simulator available)
 - Git
+- Linux or Windows development environment
+- MCC thermocouple device optional; simulator mode is available when hardware is not connected
-- Docker & Docker Compose (optional, for containerized deployment)
+- Docker and Docker Compose optional for containerized deployment
+- On Linux, MCC support uses `uldaq` / `libuldaq` when working with supported MCC hardware

 ---